apache/incubator-streampark-website/community/release/How-to-release.md

 ---
+id: 'how_to_release'
 title: How to Release
 sidebar_position: 4
 ---

-This tutorial describes in detail how to release Apache StreamPark.
+This tutorial describes in detail how to release Apache StreamPark, take the release of version 2.1.0 as an example.

 ## 1. Environmental requirements